esciencecenter-digital-skills/research-software-support/stories/publication.md

 ## Versions, tags and releases
 Every time software changes, and that history is stored, that can be considered a new **version** of the software.
 It is useful to add special identifiers, called **tags** to new versions that mark significant changes, so that specific versions of your software can be cited or referenced as dependency by other software.
-If you use git for version control, [creating tags in git](https://git-scm.com/book/en/v2/Git-Basics-Tagging)
+If you use git for version control, you can [create tags in git](https://git-scm.com/book/en/v2/Git-Basics-Tagging)

-It is good practice to use **[semantic versioning](https://semver.org/)** to tag the software, in this way, information about the impact of the change from one version to the next is stored in the tag.
+It is good practice to use **[semantic versioning](https://semver.org/)** to tag the software.
+In this way, information about the impact of the change from one version to the next is stored in the tag.
 Usually, tagged versions of the software are opened up to the public in a **software release**, together with updated documentation and a documentation of the changes since the previous release in a so called **changelog**.

 The documentation of creating releases...